It broke him. Or, rather, it allowed inertia to run its course.

 Jayden smiled coldly.
 "I've transmitted it to the local D.A. your field office, the ARI program leads, and you."

 She stared at him, not suspicious and not surprised, an evaluative gaze, then nodded.

 "Okay, you want the honors?"
 She asked snagging her cuffs from her belt and offering them to him.

-Harwell was in the only office yelling at a man in a neatly pressed uniform.
+Harwell was in the only office yelling at a man in a neatly pressed khaki uniform.
 Jayden assumed he was the elected Sheriff, the officer looked furious and exhausted.
-Harwell was frothing, face red, as he yelled.
+Harwell was frothing, face red as he yelled.
 Jayden picked up something about a lawsuit before he opened the door to the office interrupting the tirade.

 "Sherrif, Mr. Harwell, I'm federal Agent Norman Jayden.
 Mr. Harwell could you turn around please?"
-Harwell looked stunned, speechless he glanced at the Sheriff, Jayden snaked a foot out between Harwell's legs and kicked the man's feet aside putting him off balance and slipped behind him, snapped a cuff on his wrist and declared, "David Harwell, you are under arrest for the murders of Sam Lark, Timothy Stevens and the attempted murder of Trevor Harwell."
+Harwell looked stunned, speechless at being interrupted.
+He glanced at the Sheriff, Jayden snaked a foot out between Harwell's legs and kicked the man's feet aside putting him off balance and slipped behind him, snapped a cuff on his wrist and declared, "David Harwell, you are under arrest for the murders of Sam Lark, Timothy Stevens and the attempted murder of Trevor Harwell."
 Harwell gaped like a fish as Norman recited his Miranda rights to him.